 2. Exercise Regularly

-Whether it is high-intensity interval training, a walk in the park, or a long evening bike ride, exercise releases “feel-good hormones” that can help you relax and relieve both physical and mental tension.
+Whether it is high-intensity interval training, a walk in the park, or a long evening bike ride, exercise is one of the best tools to protect your heart from the damaging effects of chronic stress.
+Physical activity reduces the body’s levels of stress hormones and releases“feel-good hormones” that can help you relax and relieve both physical and mental tension.
+Regular exercise lowers blood pressure, strengthens the heart muscle, and increases circulation.
+This makes your body more resilient and less prone to extreme physical reactions during stressful situations.

 3. Engage in Meditation